pkeilbach/htwg-practical-nlp/docs/faq.md

 Let me know if you are unsure if you are unsure whether you can take the course or not!

+## Can I take the course if I just started programming?

+I would say yes.
+I try to design the course materials in a way that students with little programming experience can participate, and I want to encourage everybody to participate.
+I will try my best to make it clear whenever we have a more advanced or language specific concept that goes beyond basic object oriented programming.

+However, it is certainly easier for you to follow along and complete the assignments if you bring basic computer science and software engineering knowledge, like Linux, Git, Python.

+Please check out the [course prerequisites](course_profile.md#prerequisites) and let me know if you have any doubts.

 ## Contributions